The work

 A month of work, three hours of work

-Over 6,000 SKUs of product data migrated between two inventory systems across two Google Meets.
+Over 6,000 SKUs of product data migrated between two inventory systems in about three hours.

 Read the story →